phpbb/documentation/development/development/processes.rst

 ---------------
 The appropriate target version for any given change or feature usually depends on the following attributes:

-- Type: Bugfix, behavioral change, or new feature
+- Type: Bugfix, behavioural change, or new feature
 - Size & complexity
 - Backwards compatibility (BC)